 As a group we have a common interest in understanding atomic-scale structure, and in particular how the geometric arrangement of atoms within a material can bring about unusual and interesting properties.
-We work hard to maintain a relaxed and supportive environment, preferring an emphasis on creative thinking instead of simly forcing people to put in as many hours as possible at the bench.
+We work hard to maintain a relaxed and supportive environment, preferring an emphasis on creative thinking instead of hours at the bench.

 We are always on the lookout for dynamic and creative individuals to join the group.
 The group works best when we have a good gender balance, and we are 100% LGBTQ+ friendly.
 Some basic information is given below, but please don’t hesitate to get in touch with Andrew should you wish to find out more.

-Together with Hamish Yeung we will be taking up to 4 Part II students each academic year, often in collaboration with one or other of the research fellows in the group.
+We generally take around 4 Part II students each academic year, often in collaboration with one or other of the research fellows in the group.
 There is nearly always a mix of computational and experimental projects, sometimes involving the possibility of spending time with collaborators overseas.
 Most Part IIs learn to code during the year.
 Representative project areas include: